 Program Overview

 As a sociology major, you’ll study diverse groups, along with a vast range of social dynamics, issues and trends.
-You’ll learn how people are affected by social factors, such as health care, education, religion, social policy and inequality.
-You’ll gain the knowledge and skills to pursue a career as a teacher, social worker, youth counselor, police officer, community development specialist or epidemiologist, to name a few.
+You’ll also learn how people are affected by social factors, such as healthcare, education, religion and inequality.
+Sociology is housed in the same department as anthropology, allowing students to connect with both fields and benefit from interdisciplinary perspectives with a relevant minor.

 Award-winning faculty mentors help you choose courses that allow you to tailor your studies to your specific interests.
-In addition, you have the option to focus your major with a concentration in either social services — with specialized training for a career in social work — or medicine and health, where you’ll learn about cultural and societal factors that affect health and behavior.
+In addition, you have the option to focus your major with a concentration in social work and community services with specialized training for a career in social work.